omundy/dig333-devlog/week-02.md

 ### Platt 3: Your First Circuit

 #### Outcomes
-- I learned how to use a multimeter to measure Ohms
+- How to use Ohm's Law

 #### Comments & Variations